-And that’s such a shame because Phoenix is absolutely electric in Joker, but the film’s script and even the directing ends up holding the film back from what it’s trying to accomplish.
+And that’s such a shame because Phoenix is absolutely electric in Joker, but the film’s script and even the directing end up holding the film back from what it’s trying to ultimately accomplish.
 Phillips’ directing is pretty stellar, at times even revelatory, but as the movie goes on, it feels more and more like he’s just emulating more from the likes of Martin Scorcese than using his own instincts.
-As a result, the movie feels a superficial at times, especially in some key moments toward the end of the film, when it should instead be pulling us deeper and deeper in.
+As a result, the movie feels superficial at times – especially during some key moments toward the end of the film – making it difficult to slip deeper and deeper into the story.
 This is on top of some very on-the-nose, occasionally cringe-y dialogue and the film’s utter lack of subtly.
-The climax is still an exhilarating culmination of Fleck’s rocky journey, but it just doesn’t hit as hard as it should.
-That said, all things considered, Joker is still an interesting attempt to bring something new to the superhero movie genre.
-Granted, the movie is essentially a Coles Note version of Taxi Driver with Batman references penciled in the margins, but the mash-up does feel pretty fresh.
+The climax is still an exhilarating culmination of Fleck’s rocky journey, but it’s clumsily executed.
+All things considered, Joker is still an interesting attempt to bring something new to the superhero movie genre.
+Granted, the movie is essentially a dumbed-down, Coles Note version of Taxi Driver with Batman references penciled in the margins, but the genre mash-up is admittedly fresh.

 While Joker may not be the unqualified success it purports itself to be, the movie’s score by Hildur Guðnadóttir is and deserves every last accolade and award given.
 Available on WaterTower Music, Guðnadóttir’s work creates a dark, unsettling atmosphere which perfectly nails the film’s themes and tones.
 Perhaps moreso than the movie itself, it captures Fleck’s slow descent into darkness and allows the listener to follow along until everything just erupts during the film’s stirring finale.
 It’s a riveting journey and Guðnadóttir is the perfect guide.